VBambi/AdaAcos-the-self-adjusting-implementaion-of-ArcFace/README.md

 This led me to experiments with adaptively scaling the margin parameter instead of the scale parameter s.
 ## The math
-AdaAcos uses the angular distance of the closest uncorresponding class (theta_false_min) and the distance to ground truth (theta_y) to compute a angular margin parameter just big enough for the classification to barely fail.
+AdaAcos uses the angular distance of the closest uncorresponding class (theta_false_min) and the distance to ground truth (theta_y) to compute an angular margin parameter just big enough for the classification to barely fail/succeed.
 Regarding batchwise computation, the mean of the samples is used, which means that exactly half of the samples in a batch will be classified correctly.<br>
 This is only applicable, when the network has already reached a classification accuracy of 50%, m must not "award" the nework to reach 50% accuracy -> cap m to be bigger than or equal zero<br><br>
 The formular for the batchwise m is as follows: $\ m = max(median(min(θ_{i,j≠𝑦}) − θ_{i,j=y}), 0)\$<br>